| Firebird Documentation Index → Firebird 2.5 Language Ref. Update → Operators and predicates → NULL literals allowed as operands |

 The vast majority of these newly allowed expressions return

-regardless of the state or value of the other operand, and are therefore worthless for any practical purpose whatsoever.
+NULLregardless of the state or value of the other operand, and are therefore worthless for any practical purpose whatsoever.

 In particular, don't try to determine (non-)nullness of a field or variable by testing

-use “IS [NOT] NULL
+use “IS [NOT] NULL”.

 Predicates: The IN, ANY/SOME and

-ALL predicates now also allow NULL
+ALL predicates now also allow NULL literals where

 they were previously taboo.
 Here too, there is no practical benefit to enjoy, but the

-not always return a NULL
+not always return a NULL result.
+For details, see the

 Firebird Null Guide, section Predicates.

-Firebird Documentation Index → Firebird 2.5 Language Ref.
+| Firebird Documentation Index → Firebird 2.5 Language Ref.
 Update → Operators and predicates → NULL literals allowed as operands |